cwalker226/Cangaroo/README.md

 `touch .env`

-Open the file `.env` with your favorite editor and add the connection information:
+Open the file `.env` with your favorite editor and add the connection information (this file is ignored by Git):

 `DB_HOST=localhost`